Training with the Nottingham Centre for Mindfulness

 The BAMBA Register provides clarity for those wishing to attend a mindfulness-based course that teachers identified on this have been through a process of assessment to ensure they adhere to minimum standards.
 This process recognises the importance of developing and maintaining standards in teaching MBIs and provides assurance that practitioners who are Register adhere to these standards in their teaching.

-Foundation Programme trainers
+Foundation Programme team

 Liz Garner